prasetyo-bagus/prasetyo-bagus/README.md

 - 💞️ I’m looking to collaborate on this media
 - 📫 How to reach me dm me on instagram @prasetyobagus
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i like cat
+- ⚡ Fun fact: i like sate

 <!---
 prasetyo-bagus/prasetyo-bagus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.